usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 0/Discovery-Sprint/Discovery Sprint Labs Facilitator Guide.md

 - **Location:** Cleveland, OH
 - **Background:** Alicia is a Navy veteran managing post-traumatic stress disorder (PTSD).
 She lives in HUD-subsidized housing and relies heavily on her Labrador, Bella, for emotional support.
 She has a letter from a previous therapist, but was recently told by a new property manager that it was “not official.”
 - **Pain Points:**
-    *  Has been denied accommodations despite presenting what she believed was proper documentation
+    *  Has been denied accommodations despite presenting what she believed was proper documentation.
-    *  Feels retraumatized by being asked to “prove” her mental health condition multiple times
+    *  Feels retraumatized by being asked to “prove” her mental health condition multiple times.
-    *  Finds the ESA approval process inconsistent and invalidating
+    *  Finds the ESA approval process inconsistent and invalidating.
 - **Needs:**
-    *  A simple, standard way to validate her ESA status across housing providers
+    *  A simple, standard way to validate her ESA status across housing providers.
-    *  Protection from being disqualified over paperwork technicalities
+    *  Protection from being disqualified over paperwork technicalities.
-    * A system she can trust, with minimal re-traumatization and maximum dignity
+    * A system she can trust, with minimal re-traumatization and maximum dignity.

 **Tyrell (he/him), 27, College Student**
 - **Location:** Tallahassee, FL
 - **Background:** Tyrell is a first-generation college student studying computer science.
 He was recently diagnosed with generalized anxiety disorder.
 His cat, Nori, helps him manage his symptoms, but his off-campus housing has a strict no-pet policy.
 - **Pain Points:**
-    * Received different answers from his university, landlord, and online forums about what qualifies as valid ESA documentation
+    * Received different answers from his university, landlord, and online forums about what qualifies as valid ESA documentation.
-    * Pressured to pay $199 for a letter from an online service, which turned out to be fake
+    * Pressured to pay $199 for a letter from an online service, which turned out to be fake.
-    * Doesn't know what the official government position is or if one exists
+    * Doesn't know what the official government position is or if one exists.
 - **Needs:**
-    * Clear, authoritative information about ESA rights and requirements
+    * Clear, authoritative information about ESA rights and requirements.
-    * Affordable, verified access to documentation
+    * Affordable, verified access to documentation.
-    * A digital process that fits his lifestyle and avoids scams
+    * A digital process that fits his lifestyle and avoids scams.

 **Ms. Leone (she/her), 59, Public Housing Manager**
 - **Location:** Sacramento, CA
 - **Background:** Ms. Leone has managed a large public housing complex for over 15 years.
 She believes in tenant rights and fair access to accommodations, but she’s overwhelmed by the volume of ESA requests, many of which come with suspicious documentation.
 - **Pain Points:**
-    * Receives ESA letters that appear to be auto-generated or signed by out-of-state providers with no contact info
+    * Receives ESA letters that appear to be auto-generated or signed by out-of-state providers with no contact info.
-    * Doesn’t have the tools or authority to verify legitimacy, but is still held liable if she denies a real request
+    * Doesn’t have the tools or authority to verify legitimacy, but is still held liable if she denies a real request.
-    * Has seen tensions rise among residents over what they perceive as unequal enforcement
+    * Has seen tensions rise among residents over what they perceive as unequal enforcement.
 - **Needs:**
-    * A centralized verification method she can trust without becoming a gatekeeper
+    * A centralized verification method she can trust without becoming a gatekeeper.
-    * Clear guidance on compliance with HUD and ADA regulations
+    * Clear guidance on compliance with HUD and ADA regulations.
-    * Tools to document and track ESA requests and decisions
+    * Tools to document and track ESA requests and decisions.

 **Dr. Saito (they/them), 45, Licensed Therapist**
 - **Location:** Seattle, WA
 -**Background:**  A licensed mental health therapist with a focus on trauma and identity-based stress.
 Dr. Saito regularly evaluates patients for ESA eligibility and issues supporting documentation.
 They take this responsibility seriously and want to ensure the letters aren’t misused.
 - **Pain Points:**
-    * Once learned that a patient had altered their letter to include a second animal
+    * Once learned that a patient had altered their letter to include a second animal.
-    * Has no way to revoke or monitor the use of their ESA recommendations
+    * Has no way to revoke or monitor the use of their ESA recommendations.
-    * Worries that widespread fraud undermines trust in legitimate mental health support
+    * Worries that widespread fraud undermines trust in legitimate mental health support.
 - **Needs:**
-    * A secure, auditable way to issue and track ESA documentation
+    * A secure, auditable way to issue and track ESA documentation.
-    * Protection against impersonation or document tampering
+    * Protection against impersonation or document tampering.
-    * Integration with the existing systems they use for client care
+    * Integration with the existing systems they use for client care.

 **Victor (he/him), 52, Airline Compliance Officer**
 - **Location:** Chicago, IL
 - **Background:** Victor oversees compliance with Department of Transportation (DOT) guidance for a mid-sized airline.
 He has seen a sharp rise in complaints about emotional support animals, especially before recent regulatory changes limited the number of animals allowed on board.
 - **Pain Points:**
-    * ESA documentation submitted at the gate is inconsistent and hard to verify
+    * ESA documentation submitted at the gate is inconsistent and hard to verify.
-    * Staff are not trained to evaluate mental health letters or discern legitimate claims
+    * Staff are not trained to evaluate mental health letters or discern legitimate claims.
-    * Negative passenger experiences (e.g., allergies, animal misbehavior) create liability issues
+    * Negative passenger experiences (e.g., allergies, animal misbehavior) create liability issues.
 - **Needs:**
-    * A reliable, government-backed way to verify ESA eligibility pre-boarding
+    * A reliable, government-backed way to verify ESA eligibility pre-boarding.
-    * A clear distinction between service animals, ESAs, and pets in policy enforcement
+    * A clear distinction between service animals, ESAs, and pets in policy enforcement.
-    * Less ambiguity and more clarity from federal agencies on rights and responsibilities
+    * Less ambiguity and more clarity from federal agencies on rights and responsibilities.

 **Nayeli (she/her), 40, Single Mother & Federal Benefits Recipient**
 - **Location:** El Paso, TX
 - **Background:** Nayeli receives federal housing assistance and Supplemental Security Income (SSI) due to a long-term anxiety disorder.
 Her teenage daughter also experiences social-emotional challenges.
 Their dog, Churro, has been essential to both of their well-being.
 - **Pain Points:**
-    * Struggles to understand what documentation is needed to keep Churro in her housing complex
+    * Struggles to understand what documentation is needed to keep Churro in her housing complex.
-    * Encountered predatory websites offering expensive ESA certificates
+    * Encountered predatory websites offering expensive ESA certificates.
-    * Has limited internet access and digital literacy
+    * Has limited internet access and digital literacy.
 - **Needs:**
-    * A simple, affordable, and mobile-friendly process for registering her ESA
+    * A simple, affordable, and mobile-friendly process for registering her ESA.
-    * Clear guidance in both English and Spanish
+    * Clear guidance in both English and Spanish.
-    * Reassurance that she’s not doing anything wrong by asking for accommodations
+    * Reassurance that she’s not doing anything wrong by asking for accommodations.

 **Derrick (he/him), 38, Federal Policy Analyst (HUD)**
 - **Location:** Washington, D.C.
 - **Background**: Works in HUD’s Fair Housing Division.
 Tasked with improving guidance to housing providers on ESA documentation while balancing tenant rights and fraud concerns.
 Frequently receives stakeholder complaints from both sides.
 - **Pain Points:**
-    - Housing providers complain about fake letters and confusion around what is “official”
+    - Housing providers complain about fake letters and confusion around what is “official”.
-    - Tenants and advocates demand a more straightforward, rights-centered process
+    - Tenants and advocates demand a more straightforward, rights-centered process.
-    - His office lacks data to make informed policy adjustments
+    - His office lacks data to make informed policy adjustments.
 - **Needs:**
-    * A trustworthy system that helps distinguish legitimate requests without adding unnecessary burdens
+    * A trustworthy system that helps distinguish legitimate requests without adding unnecessary burdens.
-    * Insights from the field to inform rulemaking
+    * Insights from the field to inform rulemaking.
-    * A way to track how guidance is being used across jurisdictions
+    * A way to track how guidance is being used across jurisdictions.

 - **Stephanie (she/her), 48, Local Government Liaison**
 - **Location**: Des Moines, IA
 - **Background:** Stephanie works for the city’s Department of Public Services as a liaison between local agencies, housing providers, and the city council.
 She frequently fields calls from landlords, transit supervisors, and residents who are frustrated by the perceived abuse of ESA accommodations.
 While Stephanie personally believes in mental health support, she often finds herself caught between policy and public opinion.
 - **Pain Points:**
-    * Regularly receives complaints from constituents who believe ESAs are “loopholes” for pet ownership
+    * Regularly receives complaints from constituents who believe ESAs are “loopholes” for pet ownership.
-    * Faces pressure from local officials to “crack down” on ESA-related complaints despite unclear legal guidance
+    * Faces pressure from local officials to “crack down” on ESA-related complaints despite unclear legal guidance.
-    * Struggles to mediate between residents who feel unfairly impacted (e.g., allergies, fear of animals) and individuals requesting accommodations
+    * Struggles to mediate between residents who feel unfairly impacted (e.g., allergies, fear of animals) and individuals requesting accommodations.
-    * Feels unsupported by federal agencies when trying to explain the legal rights around ESAs to skeptical or hostile stakeholders
+    * Feels unsupported by federal agencies when trying to explain the legal rights around ESAs to skeptical or hostile stakeholders.
 - **Needs:**
-    * A credible, non-political source of truth she can refer to when challenged by local opposition
+    * A credible, non-political source of truth she can refer to when challenged by local opposition.
-    * Educational tools or templates to dispel myths and clarify rights for both sides
+    * Educational tools or templates to dispel myths and clarify rights for both sides.
-    * A registry or verification system that helps reduce friction between those seeking accommodations and those enforcing local rules
+    * A registry or verification system that helps reduce friction between those seeking accommodations and those enforcing local rules.
-    * More two-way communication with federal partners to elevate local concerns and apply guidance in context
+    * More two-way communication with federal partners to elevate local concerns and apply guidance in context.

 ### Week 2: Understand the User & Explore the Context